veltzer/demos-devops-argocd/exercises/03_argo_command_line/exercise.md

 # Argo Command Line

-* Install ArgoCD command line tools on your linux with one of following options:
+* Install ArgoCD command line tools on your Linux with one of following options:
-    * Install brew and argocd on top of it.
+    * Install brew and ArgoCD on top of it.
     * Install a binary and put it in the right path

 * Once you have the command line tools play around with them: